hackbinghamton/IntroToProgrammingWorkshop/ChoosingTechnologiesAndPrototyping.md

 | Ruby | Quick web-app development with Ruby-On-Rails | Web Applications |
 | Swift | Designed specifically for iOS | iOS App Development |

-If the project you're working on doesn't fall into any of these common use cases, try researching what programming languages are used by similar technologies
+If the project you're working on doesn't fall into any of these common use cases, try researching what programming languages are used by applications similar to your project.

 ### Machine Learning

-Machine Learning is quickly becoming one of the most powerful tools in all of computing.
+Machine learning (or ML for short) is quickly becoming one of the most powerful tools in all of computing.
 However, knowing **when** to use it is just as important as knowing **how**.

-Machine Learning algorithms are very good at a few key tasks: making predictions, recognizing patterns, identifying important information, and classifying objects.
+ML algorithms are very good at a few key tasks: making predictions, recognizing patterns, identifying important information, and classifying objects.

 To ensure that an ML algorithm performs each of these tasks with the highest accuracy possible, it must first be trained on a large pool of high quality data.
 This is one of the biggest limitations of Machine Learning, and it will generally be the deciding factor for whether or not you can properly implement it into your project.

 If you want to predict a certain event, you'll need a large amount of data from the history of that event occurring.
-For example, in order to predict future stock prices for a company, you'll need to train your ML algorithm on the past few months or years of stock prices for that company.
+For example, in order to predict future stock prices for a company, you'll need to train your ML algorithm on the past few months or years of stock prices for that company to begin to get useful results.

 Before starting to add ML to your project, stop to consider whether or not you are trying to perform one of these 4 tasks, and if you have enough data to make an accurate model.

-Now that you know **when** to use ML, stop by our [Machine Learning Workshop](https://calendar.google.com/event?action=TEMPLATE&tmeid=NXQyaWNrdXRjczJjdGRwOGMwajRpM2hnNW1fMjAxOTEwMTZUMjIzMDAwWiBiaW5naGFtdG9uLmVkdV9rdWlnMWdtc2JtdTlzNmFsZjRoMTNoOG42b0Bn&tmsrc=binghamton.edu_kuig1gmsbmu9s6alf4h13h8n6o%40group.calendar.google.com) on October 16th to learn about **how** to start using it in your projects.
+Now that you know **when** to use ML, stop by our Machine Learning Workshop to learn about **how** to start using it in your projects.

 ### Databases